 Is staying friends with your ex a great idea or a terrible one?
-Well, new research may help to put this age-old question to bed.
+New research may help to put this age-old question to bed.

 Staying in a friendly relationship with someone you once had an intense emotional connection and bond with could be a recipe for disaster.
 While some ex-partners see no problem in staying friends with one another, others find the idea of remaining friends with their ex a nightmare.

 The answer to whether or not you should stay friends with an ex depends entirely on the context of your breakup, whether you ended your relationship on good terms, the relationship’s history, and, whether or not you have children together.

 Well, according to a new study, staying friends with your ex may not be as normal as some people think it is.
 The study – published in Personality and Individual Differences and carried out by Oakland University researchers – analyzed 861 participants and their past relationships.
 The participants were asked to answer questions about their current relationships as well as whether or not they had stayed friends with ex-partners in the past.

 The research was conducted in two separate studies.
 The first study asked 348 participants why a person might remain friends with an ex.
 The second study asked 513 participants to rate the importance of each reason that was given in the first study.
 The results from the second part of the study were used to determine different personality traits associated with each answer.

 Some of these personality traits included narcissistic and psychopathic behavior.
 The results found that men considered sexual and practical reasons as the most important reasons for remaining friends after a breakup, while women rated them far lower.
 The results suggest that one of the main motives behind staying friends with an ex-partner is for the exchange of desirable resources such as money, sex, status, and more.